-World Water Day is an annual event that aims to raise awareness about this important human rights issue.
+World Water Day, a good time to take advantage of promotional water bottles, is an annual event that aims to raise awareness about this important human rights issue.
 This year, ad agency DDB NY teamed up with waterislife.com and ePromos to come up with an engaging guerrilla marketing campaign that would spread the word in NYC, home to some of the cleanest and safest tap water in the world.

 To catch the attention of busy New Yorkers, DDB enlisted ePromos to supply custom paper cups to fill 10 special dispensers located around the city.
 These cups were positioned next to pipes that were discharging the dirtiest water in the city into the streets or subway tunnels.